Frequently Asked Questions by Students about the Office of Student Conduct

-You will receive an e-mail from us telling you of an appointment with a hearing officer.
+You will receive an e-mail from us telling you of an appointment with a conduct case manager.
 The letter will also describe any alleged policy violations that may apply and will include a copy of the complaint or report.
-The notification will outline that he/she may have participated in a behavior that is in violation of the Code of Student Community Standards and the he/she will be given the opportunity to explain what happened during the incident and to present additional relevant information-through witnesses and other means during their hearing.
-At the conclusion of the hearing, a decision of responsibility will be made.
+The notification will outline that you may have participated in a behavior that is in violation of the Code of Student Community Standards and you will be given the opportunity to explain what happened during the incident and to present additional relevant information through witnesses and other means during your meeting.
+At the conclusion of the meeting, a decision of responsibility will be made.
 In addition, sanctions will be applied if necessary.

-What if I don't show for my meeting with the hearing officer?
+What if I don't attend for my meeting with the conduct case manager?

 Ignoring the situation will not make it go away.
-If you don't show, the hearing officer will make a decision in the case without the benefit of your input and involvement.
+If you don't attend your meeting, the conduct case manager will make a decision in the case without the benefit of your input and involvement.
 This decision could affect your status as a student.

 What if I was not aware of a rule and didn't know I was breaking it?

-If I am being charged in court, why do I also have to deal with the University?
+If I am being charged in court, why do I also have to go through the University's conduct process?
 Isn't this double jeopardy?